alephcloud/hs-configuration-tools/README.md

 that has the following behavior:

-If the parsed configuration value is 'Null' the resulting function constantly returns `Nothing`.
+If the parsed configuration value is `Null` the resulting function constantly returns `Nothing`.
 Otherwise

-*   the function does an pointwise update using the `FromJSON` instance for `a -> a` when applied to `Just a` and
+*   If the parsed configuration value is `Null` the result is `Nothing`.
+*   If the parsed configuration value is not `Null` then the result is an update function that

+    *   updates the given default value if this value is `Just x` or
-*   the function uses the `FromJSON` instance for `a` to return the parsed `a` value when applied to 'Nothing'.
+    *   is a constant function that returns the value that is parsed from the configuration using the `FromJSON` instance for the configuration type.

 The `FromJSON a` instance may either require that the parsed configuration fully specifies the value of `a` (and raise a failure otherwise) or the `FromJSON a`